irmen/prog8/docs/source/programming.rst

 -----------

 Assignment statements assign a single value to a target variable or memory location.
-Augmented assignments (such as ``A += X``) are also available, but these are just shorthands for normal assignments (``A = A + X``).
+Augmented assignments (such as ``aa += xx``) are also available, but these are just shorthands for normal assignments (``aa = aa + xx``).

-Only register variables and variables of type byte, word and float can be assigned a new value.
+Only variables of type byte, word and float can be assigned a new value.
 It's not possible to set a new value to string or array variables etc, because they get allocated a fixed amount of memory which will not change.
+(You *can* change the value of elements in a string or array though).

 .. attention::
     **Data type conversion (in assignments):**
-    When assigning a value with a 'smaller' datatype to a register or variable with a 'larger' datatype, the value will be automatically converted to the target datatype:  byte --> word --> float.
+    When assigning a value with a 'smaller' datatype to variable with a 'larger' datatype, the value will be automatically converted to the target datatype:  byte --> word --> float.
     So assigning a byte to a word variable, or a word to a floating point variable, is fine.
     The reverse is *not* true: it is *not* possible to assign a value of a 'larger' datatype to